htaudah/vmlab/README.md

 to you on the Internet if you intend to expose some services externally.
 3. network\_subnet is the subnet under which all your machines will reside.

+## Create the ansible vault
+The ansible vault file contains all the sensitive data that should not be left unencrypted on the control node.
+There is a sample_vault.yml file that contains all the values expected to exist by the playbooks in this project.
+Modify it with the correct values for your environment then encrypt it and rename it to vault.yml:

+`mv sample-vault.yml vault.yml
+ansible-vault encrypt sample_vault.yml`

 ## Prepare Lab Environment
 The following assumptions are made regarding the vSphere environment that will be hosting this lab.